somahq/Misk-Project-predict-the-success-of-the-marketing-campaign-/README.md

+# Introduction
 This project is to predict the success of the marketing campaign by predicting the number of Swipe up, I used a dataset it contains information for eight campaigns run on Snapchat.
 I am going to build, and evaluate a prediction model for the number of ad swipes up delivered in a digital marketing campaign.

+# The Problem
+Why do some digital marketing campaigns Fail ?

+# The goal
+ Optimizing the performance of digital marketing  campaigns

 # Data Dictionary
 | Field  Name        | Field Type    | Description                                                                                   |